 If you are convicted of a sex crime, you may have to register as a sex offender for life.
 A sex offender registry requires people convicted of certain felony sex crimes to register their name, address, and criminal classification with their local sheriff.
 This registry is available to the general public.

-Idaho has a Safe Haven Act aimed at deterring a parent from abandoning an unwanted newborn in unsafe locations, like a dumpster or public restroom.
+Idaho has a Safe Haven Act aimed at deterring a parent from abandoning an unwanted newborn in an unsafe location, like a dumpster or public restroom.
 A newborn’s custodial parent can voluntarily surrender an infant under 30 days old to a place or person and not risk prosecution for child abandonment or child abuse.
-Examples of safe havens include hospitals and doctor’s offices.
+Examples of safe havens include hospitals, fire stations and doctor’s offices.